 - Institutions as rules governing behaviour or constraining and enabling ‘structures’

-- Institutions as culturally-specific norms, procedures and practices with rule-like qualities
+- Institutions as established and culturally-specific practices, procedures, and norms with rule-like qualities

-- Institutions as special types of convention (e.g. self-policing social conventions)
+- Institutions as a special type of social convention (e.g. self-policing social conventions)

 - Cognitively-focussed notions of institution